|

 Drosophila results in (B) No-eye, (A) Wild-type eye.

-field are seen in the newborns.
-Genetic basis of these
+eye field are seen in the newborns.
+Genetic